Skip to content

 /pr-review self # Analyze your own changes

-/quality-standards # Check code standards
+/code-standards-checker # Check code standards

-/audit-security secrets # Check for exposed secrets
+/security-audit secrets # Check for exposed secrets

 # 3. Create PR